 |Support Compressed Files*||✓||✓|

 |Support Joins between Files||✓||-|

 |Support multiple file configurations per connection||-||✓|

-*Compression options differ
+*Compression options differ between drivers

 Files with random data were generated and run with both the Flat File JDBC driver and Apache Drill, where drill ran on an external 16 GB Windows system on which the QuerySurge Agent also ran to establish a performance comparison.